ooRexx/ooRexx/samples/windows/oodialog/controls/ListView/ReadMe.txt

     the internal sorting feature of the ooDialog framework.
 In report view, the columns can be drag and droppred to arrange the order.
     Clicking on a column sorts the column.

+  The subitem.editing subdirectory contains several examples of embedding dialog controls within the list-view to allow in-place editing of the subitems in report view.